When it comes to your retirement you need to make sure you’re making financial decisions that help you achieve the lifestyle you want in later life.

 Can I transfer my defined benefit pension?

 Some defined benefit schemes like the Teachers, Civil Service and NHS schemes can't be transferred.

-Others may allow it and you can check with the scheme provider or scheme employer.
-However, by transferring you'll give up any benefits including your right to a guaranteed income.
+Others may allow it and you can check with the scheme provider/trustees or employer.
+However, by transferring you would give up any benefits including your right to a guaranteed income.

 When considering if transferring out of your defined benefit pension could be right for you, you must first be aware that: